thinktomorrow/package-docs/src/chief/latest/upgrading.md

 # Upgrading

 ## Releases
-The latest version of Chief is `0.6.*` which is the one being currently developed upon.
+The latest version of Chief is `0.7.*` which is the one being currently developed upon.
 Previous versions will no longer be maintained with the exception for security fixes and critical bugfixes.
-It is recommended to upgrade to the latest `0.6` version.
+It is recommended to upgrade to this latest version.

 ## Versioning
 Chief follows the [semantic versioning](https://semver.org/) and we always try to maintain a backward compatible release cycle.